 Your Child's Development: 1.5 Years (18 Months)

 You may have noticed that your toddler's growth has slowed a bit since the first year of life.
-Babies grow at what seems like lightning pace, but toddlers grow at a much slower rate.
+Toddlers grow at a much slower rate than babies do.

-Doctors use certain milestones to tell if a toddler is developing as expected.
-There's a wide range of what's considered normal, so some children gain skills earlier or later than others.
-Toddlers who were born prematurely reach milestones later.
+Doctors use milestones to tell if a toddler is developing as expected.
+There's a wide range of what's considered normal, so some children may gain skills earlier or later than others.
+Toddlers who were born prematurely may reach milestones later.
 Always talk with your doctor about your child's progress.

 Here are some things your toddler might be doing: